jasonsjones/simple-data-cache/README.md

 This is a javascript implementation of a [dictionary](http://en.wikipedia.org/wiki/Associative_array) data structure that represents a very simple, but effective, data cache.

+This implementation does not store data to any database or to localStorage;
+therefore, the data stored in the data cache, or dictionary, will not persist between instances unless additional custom code is written to provide that functionality.
+This implemention is simply an in-memory data store used to store key/value pairs.
+Nonetheless, this simple data cache can be very useful.

 *For specific examples and documentation, see the below sections*